cloud66/help-old/_posts/tutorials/2043-02-12-disk-space.md

 <b><li>Is your /tmp mount full?</li></b>

-Some process require writing to your /tmp mount, which can become full depending on your processes.
-This is done as a protection against low disk space, whereby some daemons automatically shadow the /tmp directory with a RAM disk if the root partition runs out of disk space.
+<p>Some process require writing to your /tmp mount, which can become full depending on your processes.
+This is done as a protection against low disk space, whereby some daemons automatically shadow the /tmp directory with a RAM disk if the root partition runs out of disk space.</p>

-To identify this, simply run the `df -h` command from above, and the output would look something like this:
+<p>To identify this, simply run the <code>df -h</code> command from above, and the output would look something like this:</p>

 <pre class= "prettyprint">
 $ df -h